This is a short instructional video showing how to unhook a pike. It covers essential pike handling techniques to enable safe unhooking.

 Click here to learn more about caring for pike.

-This page refers to unhooking the fish that we in Britain know simply as pike (Esox lucius), which are also known as “northern pike”.
+This page refers to unhooking the fish that we in Britain know simply as pike (Esox lucius), which are also known as “northern pike”, in other parts of the world.